Access the header Access main content Access footer

 You have the right to ask us to erase your personal data where there is no good reason for us to continue processing it, you have objected to our processing it, or where we have unlawfully processed it.
 If we cannot comply with your request for erasure for specific legal reasons, we will notify you.

-You may object to us processing your personal data.
+You have the right to object to us processing your personal data.
 You must give specific legal reasons for your objection, and we are not obliged to comply with your request if we have a compelling reason to lawfully continue processing your personal data.

 Where we are relying on your consent to process your personal data, you have the right to withdraw your consent.

-You have the right to lodge a complaint with the ICO if you think we have infringed your rights.
+You have the right to lodge a complaint with the relevant supervisory authority if you think we have infringed your rights.
+However, we recommend that you contact us in the first instance to enable us to resolve your complaint as far as possible.